 Yes, but you must cite your references to SparkNotes in the same way that you would cite your references to any books.
-SparkNotes are all copyrighted, and using them without crediting their source is plagiarism and is illegal.
-Learn more about what plagiarism is and how to avoid it.
+Everything in a SparkNote—from the chapter summaries, to the analysis of themes, to the sample essays—is copyrighted, and using or copying that content without crediting SparkNotes as the source is not only plagiarism, but is also illegal.

 Many of our SparkNotes are about books that exist in several different editions, each of which have different ways of numbering pages.
 What may be on page 27 of your book would be on page 34 of someone else's!
 We do cite passages from works of drama with act and scene numbers, however.

 You may link to any HTML page on SparkNotes.com, but you may not replicate or use our material on your site, blog, or any other public forum.